clemens/engineeringladders/README.md

 The framework has 4 different ladders:

 * [**Developer**](Developer.md): role also known as programmer or software engineer, requires a deep level of technical expertise
-* [**Tech Lead**](TechLead.md): role also known as dev lead, is the owner of the system and requires a unique balance between hands-on development, architecture knowledge and production support
+* [**Tech Lead**](TechLead.md): role also known as dev lead or architect, is the owner of the system and requires a unique balance between hands-on development, architecture knowledge and production support
 * [**Engineering Manager**](EngineeringManager.md): role also known as dev manager, is responsible for the consistent delivery, career growth and level of happiness of the team

 If you are confused about the difference between a [Tech Lead](TechLead.md) and an [Engineering Manager](EngineeringManager.md), please refer to the [Tech Lead vs Engineering Manager](TechLead-EngineeringManager.md) page for a detailed comparison.